 - Juan Caballero, Head of European Secretariat, EUROPEANMOBILITYWEEK

-- Shane O’Mara, Professor of Experimental Brain Research, Trinity College, Dublin, Author of ‘In Praise of Walking’
+- Professor Shane O’Mara, Professor of Experimental Brain Research, Institute of Neuroscience, Trinity College, Dublin

-- Annika Stienen, Deputy Director of EU Department, International Association of Public Transport (UITP)
+- Annika Degen, Deputy Director – Senior Policy Expert Bus/ Road Transport, International Association of Public Transport (UITP)

 - Matthew Baldwin, Deputy Director-General, Directorate General for Mobility & Transport, European Commission